better-internet/radworks-docs/docs/using-radicle/creating-projects.md

 ![Start Existing Project][ep]

-The name of the project on the network will be fetched from the name of the repository.
+The name of the project on the network will be taken from the name of the repository.

 To see if your project was published correctly, you can search for it on the